pyprojectx/pyprojectx/docs/docs/usage.md

 Now you can run any Poetry command with the [`px`](/usage/#install-the-global-px-script) or `pw` script, f.e. `px poetry install`

+Any extra arguments are passed to the Poetry init command, f.e. `./pw --init poetry --no-interaction`.

 !!! info "In-project virtual environment"
     `--init poetry` will also copy a `poetry.toml` to your project directory:
     ```toml